jojje/PageCollect/README.md

 * `contentSelector`: Extractor
   Responsible for extracting data from the pages.
 Data returned will be appended to the result array handed over to the promise `done` handler when there are no more pages to process.
+  This is an optional parameter and if not provided, will return the entire document elements for each page traversed instead of just extracted content.

 _For more information on the Extractor type, see below_